Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 The instrument envelope area displays:

-- **Instrument graph:** Shows the real-time synthesized instrument sound wave form.
+- **Instrument sound waveform:** Shows the real-time synthesized instrument sound wave form.
 - **Envelopes:** Various types of envelopes displayed on top of the instrument sound graph.
 - **Envelope points:** Can be added, removed, and moved by the user.
 Display the values of the envelopes points and also have a context input for the value (Ctrl + left mouse double-click on the point).
 - **Envelope Path Label:** Shows the current selected envelope type and category.
 For example, "L1/OSC1/AMPL" means the amplitude envelope of Layer 1 of Oscillator 1.